JSRocksHQ/slush-es20xx/README.md

 # What makes slush-es20xx better than other ES.next workflows?

-Basically, an incremental build strategy that *just works*.
-Well, actually, it is [pretty complicated](https://github.com/es6rocks/slush-es20xx/issues/5#issue-52701608) but don't worry, we take care of it for you! :smile:
+Simply put, an incremental build strategy that *just works*.
+The internals are actually [pretty complicated](https://github.com/es6rocks/slush-es20xx/issues/5#issue-52701608), but don't worry, we take care of it for you! :smile:

 # Install